selcukes/selcukes-java/README.md

         screenPlay
-            .withResult(result) //Pass ITestResult to read TestName and Test Status .attachWhen(TestStatus.ALL) //Remove this step to attach reports only on Failure .attachScreenshot()
+            .withResult(result) //Pass ITestResult to read TestName and Test Status .ignoreCondition() //Remove this step to attach reports only on Failure .attachScreenshot()
             //.withNotifier(NotifierType.SLACK)   // Use this step to specify Notifier as SLACK .sendNotification("This is sample Test Step"); //Using default Notifier TEAMS